 Step 1 - Get Clear On Your Needs

-There are a wealth of treatment options available for those fresh to the journey of recovery.
+Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
 Get off to the right start by deciding first what you need - detox, rehab, or both?

 - Do you need all three stages of treatment, detox > rehab > aftercare?
-It's important to be clear on this.
+Think about this carefully.